matti/kontena-faq/README.md

 ## etcd

 ### can kontena run a cluster without etcd?
+### What is the consequence of the majority of the initial nodes going down ?

-kind of, internal networking or kontena/lb just won't work.
+Internal networking or kontena/lb won't work and new deployments will fail.

 ### What does IpamError mean?